Candace Cameron Bure Reveals How She Got Her Favorite ’80s Teen Idol To Appear On The ‘Fuller House’ Finale

 “It was as easy as that.
 So, we got our first choice.
 And he was super funny.
 I loved it,” Candace said.

-Fans know that McIntyre was unanimously named as D.J., Stephanie (Jodie Sweetin), and Kimmy’s (Andrea Barber) first celebrity crush in a previous episode of the show.
-The singer appeared on the Fuller House episode, titled “New Kids in the House,” alongside his bandmates Donnie Wahlberg, Danny Wood, and Jordan and Jonathan Knight in 2016.
+Fans know that Joey was unanimously named as D.J., Stephanie (Jodie Sweetin), and Kimmy’s (Andrea Barber) first celebrity crush in a previous episode of the show.
+The singer appeared on the Fuller House episode titled “New Kids in the House” alongside his bandmates Donnie Wahlberg, Danny Wood, and Jordan and Jonathan Knight in 2016.
 In the episode, the beloved boy band performed the song “Please Don’t Go Girl” for D.J.’s birthday.

-In real life, New Kids in the Block was a favorite band for the Fuller House stars.
+In real life, New Kids on the Block was a favorite band for the Fuller House stars.
 Candace previously told Closer Weekly that she and her young co-stars were NKOTB superfans back in the day and had hoped to get them on the original ABC sitcom in the 1980s and ’90s.

 View this post on Instagram